caryfuk/vite-vanilla-extract-react/README.md

 - Clean boundary between runtime and build time all that is in css.ts is build time.

 ### Theming
-No need to pass theme via context (theme provider) because it depends on css variables.
+- No need to pass theme via context (theme provider) because it depends on css variables.
+- Unlike css variables, we can use nested objects.
+This is useful for defining a theme.

 ### Comparison with our latest favorite - stitches
 - It has [variants](https://youtu.be/NY5uVr0tWEI?t=1662) as source of truth for types - mapToStyles function to automatically generate types for variants.